Autonomy levels

 How a level is enforced

-- A run (or campaign item) declares its target level.
+- A run (or campaign item) declares its target level — and, in the L1–L4 band, its target sub-level.

 - The Assay gate for that level must pass before the change is considered done.
 Core evidence in